ietf-wg-cellar/matroska-specification/notes.md

 ## Rotation

-The ProjectionPoseRoll Element (see (#projectionposeroll-element)) can be used to indicate that the image from the associated video track **SHOULD** be rotated for presentation.
+The ProjectionPoseRoll Element ((#projectionposeroll-element)) can be used to indicate that the image from the associated video track **SHOULD** be rotated for presentation.
 For instance, the following representation of the Projection Element (#projection-element)) and the ProjectionPoseRoll Element represents a video track where the image **SHOULD** be